MedleyHealth/anoni/README.md

 Historically, free text has been very difficult to properly de-identify.
 Anoni aims to make it achievable.

+## Demo

+A live version of the de-identification prototype is [here](https://deidentify.ml/demo).

+Please do not enter any actual protected health information into the website.

 ## Setting Up Locally

 Change into the directory you want to store the files, clone the repository, and change into the new directory: